Leonid900/Unity3D-Easy-Documentation/README.md

 ```

 ### C# variables (data types)
-C# is strongly typed language, so you should setup data type of each variable every time when you declarating it.
+C# is strongly typed language, so you should setup data type of each variable each time when you declarating it.

 You can also write just `var myVar = value;` as an automatic way, but that is not recommended.